BubbaJoe/SE-PirateNotes/README.md

 # SE-PirateNotes
 created by Joe Williams, Dakota Long, Ozayr Shareef, Will Brimson and Evan Loffink

-### Software Engineering Group Project called "PiratesNotes", it is used to help college students share notes for specific courses as a community.
+### Software Engineering Group Project called "PiratesNotes", used to help college students share notes for specific courses as a community.

 ### This Web Application was created using Node.JS, Expressjs, Handlebarsjs, Passportjs, Websockets, MySQL and many other frameworks.
-Languages includeJavscript, MySQL, HTML and CSS
+Languages includeJavscript, MySQL, HTML and CSS.
+Features includes Making posts, Posts with attachments, Following Departments, Following Coursing, Searching Database, Logging in, Updating profile, and Registering.

 ## Running the server locally